 - Both the active ingredients and the other ingredients in a pesticide product must meet the USDA's criteria to be allowed for use in organic agriculture.
 For example, a pesticide containing an approved active ingredient would not be suitable for organic agriculture if it also contains a synthetic "other ingredient" such as petroleum distillates.

 - Pesticide product labels may display a certain logo, indicating they meet USDA criteria for use in organic production.
 Organic farms may need to follow additional rules specified by their accredited certifying agent.

-- If you're thinking about going organic, you can learn about the certification process here.
+- If you're thinking about going organic, you can learn about the certification process through the USDA Organic Program.

 If you have questions about this, or any pesticide-related topic, please call NPIC at 800-858-7378 (8:00am - 12:00pm PST), or email us at firstname.lastname@example.org.